burnt-labs/xion-assets/README_SYNC_WORKFLOW.md

 ## Workflow Steps

 ### 1. Check for New Release
-- Fetches the latest release from `burnt-labs/xion` (no auth required - uses public API)
+- Fetches the most recent release from `burnt-labs/xion` (no auth required - uses public API)
+- Gets the chronologically newest release (not just GitHub's "latest" marked release)
 - Checks if it's already been processed by looking for existing PRs (requires token for reliable access)
 - Skips if already processed (unless force sync is enabled)

+> **Note**: The workflow uses the chronologically newest release, not GitHub's "latest" flag.
+This ensures it picks up v20.0.0 even if v19.0.2 is still marked as "latest" by the maintainers.

 ### 2. Extract Version Information
 - Downloads checksums and binary information